openstack/charm-interface-hacluster/README.md

   * `{relation_name}.connected` The relation is established and ready for the local charm to configure the hacluster subordinate charm.
-The configuration of the resources to managed for the hacluster charm can be managed via one of the following methods:
+The configuration of the resources to manage for the hacluster charm can be managed via one of the following methods:

     * `manage_resources` method